 - Process We noted SSA's processes lacked the following. - Repeatable and standardized risk management practices that were consistently applied and implemented across the organization at the entity, divisions, operating units and functions.
-For example, we noted several instances where SSA divisions, regional offices and disability determination services personnel did not document internal control design, retain evidence of control execution, and/or evidence of monitoring controls.
-We cited control deficiencies related to the completeness and accuracy of information system inventories and boundaries, common control inheritance considerations, and a lack of completed requirements within security assessment and authorization packages. - A clear and concise security architecture function.
-Specifically, SSA did not consistently implement an information security architecture across the enterprise, business processes, and system levels necessary for maintaining a disciplined and structured methodology for managing risk. - A proactive process to identify, block and/or remove unauthorized software and executable code, as well as, appropriate execution of the risk management function in the Agency's system development life cycle. - People Per the Standards for Internal Control in the Federal Government OV1.06, "People are what make internal control work.
+For example, we noted several instances where SSA divisions and disability determination services personnel did not document internal control design, retain evidence of control execution, and/or evidence of monitoring controls.
+Furthermore, we cited control deficiencies related to the information security monitoring and enforcement of contractor systems, completeness and accuracy of information system inventories and boundaries, common control inheritance considerations, a lack of completed requirements within security assessment and authorization packages, and incomplete and out of date information system contingency plans. - A clear and concise security architecture function.
+Specifically, SSA did not consistently implement an information security architecture across the enterprise, business processes, and system levels necessary for maintaining a disciplined and structured methodology for managing risk.
+This also includes not having established enterprise risk tolerance, appetite levels or comprehensive tools for monitoring risk. - People Per the Standards for Internal Control in the Federal Government OV1.06, "People are what make internal control work.
 Management is responsible for an effective internal control system.
 As part of this responsibility, management sets the entity's objectives, implements controls, and evaluates the internal control system.
 However, personnel throughout an entity play important roles in implementing and operating an effective internal control system."
-We noted as part of our field work that SSA lacked information security resources at various levels within the organization to effectively implement IT risk management functions.
-In addition, we noted instances where SSA and disability determination services personnel were not aware of Standards for Internal Control in the Federal Government requirements and requirements to document control design and activities as well as retain evidence of their execution.
-Finally, we noted SSA had not adequately identified individuals with significant information security responsibilities to provide role based security training. - Technology We noted that SSA did not consistently and/or effectively deploy technology to manage its IT risk management function.
+We noted per inquiry that SSA intends to deploy Information System Security Officers (ISSOs) strategically throughout its organization to effectively implement IT risk management functions.
+However, this had yet to be implemented during our audit period.
+Further, we identified issues with SSA's oversight of Disability Determination Services (DDS) completing system access and configuration reviews, and SSA's information security risk management procedures did not include the consideration of risk identified by DDS and Regional Office security assessments. - Technology We noted that SSA did not consistently and/or effectively deploy technology to manage its IT risk management function.
 SSA has made progress in this area but was still implementing and/or tuning software in many instances.
 For example, we noted issues with information system hardware and software inventory management, a lack of network access control, automation and tools for managing security configurations, and comprehensive tools to evaluate and communicate risks.